-Regression models describe the relationship between a dependent variable, y, and independent variable or variables, X. The dependent variable is also called the response variable.
+A linear regression model describes the relationship between a dependent variable, y, and one or more independent variables, X. The dependent variable is also called the response variable.
 Independent variables are also called explanatory or predictor variables.
-Continuous predictor variables might be called covariates, whereas categorical predictor variables might be also referred to as factors.
-The matrix, X, of observations on predictor variables is usually called the design matrix.
+Continuous predictor variables are also called covariates, and categorical predictor variables are also called factors.
+The matrix X of observations on predictor variables is usually called the design matrix.

 A multiple linear regression model is